Resources for Black College Students – Wherever You Go to School

 Black college students can access resources designed to rectify historical imbalances, including scholarships, financial aid, career development opportunities, and student groups.

 Black undergraduate enrollment increased significantly from 2000-2010, but declined over the last decade.
 For schools, encouraging Black enrollment means providing additional resources to combat systemic disadvantages Black students face.
 These include social clubs, organizations, and career-oriented assistance programs.
 Black students can also network with alumni, explore opportunities for employment, and find funding to further their education.

 Resources for Black college students and alumni offer assistance, support, and networking opportunities across professions and vocations.
 Online, hybrid, and on-campus enrollees can all explore student groups, alumni associations, and career development offices.
 Some institutions even have dedicated offices that provide resources specifically for minority students.

 Advocacy groups support and work to uphold people's rights, as do student organizations within colleges and universities.
 Organizations focused on Black students bring together individuals and groups to participate in social, educational, and multicultural events, helping Black students build friendships, gain confidence, and foster lifetime relationships.

 Mental Health Resources

-Mental health resources serve a vital function on college campuses, assisting students with mental health challenges that arise as they earn their degrees.
+Mental health resources serve a vital function on college campuses.
 Counseling services, workshops, and support groups can assist students dealing with issues such as depression, anxiety, and substance abuse.
 Mental health resources for Black college students provide help for emotional and mental health challenges specific to African Americans.